DigitalShoestringSolutions/sm_SensingDC/README.md

 Sensors will typically be attached via I2C, SPI, USB or GPIO.
 The broker may be hosted on the same device or remotely.

-## Structure & Usage.
+## Structure & Usage

 This structure is designed to be minimal and flexible.
-The use case must supply a `main.py` into `dc/code`.
+The use case must supply a `main.py` into `dc/config`.

 <ul>

-  If using the Assembler (i.e. `init_SM.py`), this can be inserted via `UserConfig/sensor_main.py`.
-In such case a `sensor_requirements.txt` must also be provided alongside - this will be passed by `pip` to install PyPi packages into the docker container.
+  If using [the Assembler](https://github.com/DigitalShoestringSolutions/ShoestringAssembler), this can be inserted via `UserConfig/Sensing/main.py`.
+In such case a `UserConfig/Sensing/requirements.txt` must also be provided - this will be passed by `pip` to install PyPi packages into the docker container.
+Even if none are required, a blank requirements file must still be provided.
 </ul>

 Although `main.py` runs as code, it can be short and serves as the config file.
 Some deployments can run with as little as 6 simple lines of code here - half of which are `import time`, `while True:` and `time.sleep(1)`.